An Overview of the Most Common Methods of Pharmaceutical Decontamination

 Ethylene Oxide

 Ethylene oxide decontamination is a popular method employed by pharmaceutical facilities.
-This gas is low temperature, which makes it particularly suitable on temperature sensitive devices.
+This gas is low temperature, which makes it particularly suitable on temperature-sensitive devices.
 Ethylene oxide has frequently been used to externally sterilize “pre-filled syringes, vials, or cartridges where the goal is that EO does not reach the pharmaceutical product.”
 (Pharmaceutical Technology, 1) It has been known to penetrate certain packaging like polyethylene to allow for complete sterilization of its contents.
 Ethylene oxide sterilization follows three main phases that include conditioning, sterilization, and ventilation.
 The first phase ensures that the temperature and humidity are at their proper levels to allow for successful sterilization.
 The next phase is simply when sterilization occurs.
 The last phase removes residual ethylene oxide from the space via aeration.

 Concerns When Using Ethylene Oxide